appscode/blog/content/post/kubedb-v2024.12.18/index.md

 ### Archiver
-We now support the `Restic` driver for MySQL continuous archiving and recovery.
-Previously, only the `VolumeSnapshotter` driver was available.
-To use the `Restic` driver, configure the `MySQLArchiver` Custom Resource (CR) by setting `.spec.fullBackup.Driver` to "Restic"
+In this release, we’ve introduced several enhancements to improve MySQL continuous archiving and point-in-time recovery within KubeDB.
+Below is an overview of the key updates:

 ***Restic Driver for Base Backup Support***:
 We now support the `Restic` driver for MySQL continuous archiving and recovery.
 Previously, only the `VolumeSnapshotter` driver was available.